aidd-msca/Vitro-BERT/README.md

 https://figshare.com/articles/dataset/ToxBERT_-_Pretraining_and_downstream_data/28692518
 ```

-### filtering
+### Data-preprocessing
 This step is performed to
- remove all molecules with length > 128
+- Normalzied SMILES
- remove metals and salt
+- remove all molecules with length > 128
- split
+- remove metals and salt

 ### Data Format
 The input data should be in pickle (.pkl) format with the following structure: